 Neighbourhoods are emerging and reinventing themselves.
 Barrio Italia has welcomed restaurants, galleries and shops into the historic buildings and has become the bohemian centre of the city.
 Barrio Yungay is the firm favourite for backpackers who are drawn to the dive bars and beer hall found in the graffiti-covered streets.

-While these new cosmopolitan offerings are changing the face of Santiago for the better, the stunning sight of the Andes are just as astounding as they’ve always been.
+While these new cosmopolitan offerings are changing the face of Santiago for the better, the stunning sight of the Andes is just as astounding as they’ve always been.
 For the best views, head to Parque Metropolitano also known as Cerro San Cristóbal.

 La Paz, Bolivia

 At an altitude of 3,600m, it’s not La Paz’s views of the jagged glacier-topped Cordillera Real that will take your breath away.
-Bolivia’s third largest city doesn’t have a checklist of sights to tick off or that one headline grabbing attraction.
+Bolivia’s third-largest city doesn’t have a checklist of sights to tick off or that one headline-grabbing attraction.
 Instead what will keep you occupied and charmed here is walking through the streets.
 If you’re looking for unique cities to visit in South America then look no further.

 And don’t forget to set aside a Sunday afternoon to watch the unexpected pass time of wrestling cholitas.
 La Paz isn’t for everyone.
 It’s dizzy, gritty and chaotic but also exhilarating and enthralling with an endearing rough around the edges charm.

 Quito has been named by some as South America’s most beautiful city.
 While this is a title with some hot competition, as this list proves, Quito’s stunning setting is unquestionable.
 This colonial city is found in a valley in-between two active volcanoes, encasing the city with magnificent views.
 When the sun burns through the mist, you’ll be able to see the majestic snow-capped peaks.